Spontaneous Twin Symmetry Breaking: Minimal model with exact twin symmetry

-The simplest term to generate $c_{n\geq2}$ is the Coleman-Weinberg potential, $\frac{1}{2}(h_A^4 \log h_A^2/\mu^2+h_B^4 \log h_B^2/\mu^2)$.
-It leads to $c_1=(25-24\log 2)/96,~ c_2=-1/240,~\cdots$ when we take $\mu=f$.
-Since we want $c_2$ to dominate in the potential, a suppression of $c_1$ is required, and we consider a cancelation between $h_A^2 h_B^2$ term and the Coleman-Weinberg potential.
-This cancelation causes unavoidable tuning of parameters in our scenario.
-It will be shown that this cancelation is equivalent to the fine tuning of quadratic Higgs term in the infra-red (IR) theory.
+The simplest term to generate $c_{n\geq2}$ is the Coleman-Weinberg potential\,\cite{Coleman:1973jx} which is proportional to $\frac{1}{2}(h_A^4 \log h_A^2/\mu^2+h_B^4 \log h_B^2/\mu^2)$.
+It leads to $c_1\propto (25-24\log 2)/96,~ c_2 \propto-1/240,~\cdots$ when we take $\mu=f$.
+Since we want $c_2$ to have a sizable effect, a suppression of $c_1$ is required.
+For this reason, we need a cancelation between contribution to $c_1$ from the $h_A^2 h_B^2$ term and the one from the Coleman-Weinberg potential.
+This cancelation causes an unavoidable tuning of parameters in this scenario.
+It will be shown that this cancelation is actually equivalent to the fine tuning of quadratic Higgs term in the infra-red (IR) theory.

-In addition, the sign of $c_2$ should be positive.
-If $c_2$ is negative, the minima can be only at $\theta = 0,\,\pi/4$ or $\pi/2$.
-Positive sign of $c_2$ is equivalent to the negative sign of beta function of Higgs self quartic coupling.
-It is interesting that the SM gauge and Yukawa interactions already provide the proper sign assignment.
+In addition, the sign of $c_2$ should be positive for the spontaneous twin symmetry breaking.
+If $c_2$ were negative, the minima could be only at $\theta = 0,\,\pi/4$ or $\pi/2$.
+The positive sign of $c_2$ can be obtained if the beta function of Higgs self quartic coupling is negative.
+It is noteworthy that the SM gauge and Yukawa interactions already provide the proper sign assignment.
+Therefore, just an exact copy of the SM with a renormalizable Higgs portal potential \eqref{generalpotential} is enough to realize the spontaneous twin symmetry breaking.